ReportsFP&A Software RFP Guide

 FP&A software RFPs often consume massive time while yielding minimal insight.

 Vendors respond with polished, generic answers.
-Buyers ask obvious questions that every credible platform can answer "yes" to.
+Buyers ask obvious questions that every credible platform can answer yes to.
 Top vendors and seasoned partners quietly opt out.
 The result is a false sense of rigor followed by downstream surprises during implementation, adoption, or scale.

 This guide is not anti-RFP.
 For many organizations, an RFP remains a necessary procurement step.